Shanks7980-blip/ZoneInternetGamesServer/README.md

 ## Connecting an Internet Game to a hosted Internet Games Server

+### Method 1: Manual Injection (Original)

 1. Ensure you have access to a hosted [Internet Games Server](#internet-games-server), either on `localhost`, your local network or via the Internet.
 2. From the [latest release of this project](https://github.com/Vankata453/ZoneInternetGamesServer/releases), under "Assets", download the "Release" package for your architecture (x64 or x86).
 3. Extract the downloaded package, containing the [Internet Games Server](#internet-games-server), custom client DLL and injector.

 > [!NOTE]
->
 > Ensure the custom client DLL (`InternetGamesClientDLL.dll`) and the injector (`DLLInjector.exe`) are in the same directory!

 4. Start an Internet Game of your choice (preferably keep it on the initial info window).
 5. Run `DLLInjector.exe` with a [target game argument](#command-line-arguments-dll-injector) and a dialog to type a host and port to an [Internet Games Server](#internet-games-server) should appear!

 > [!WARNING]
->
 > `DLLInjector.exe` is likely to be flagged by antivirus software as a threat, namely Win32/DefenseEvasion.A!ml.
-That is normal, since DLL Injecting is behaviour
-> commonly used in malware to inject malicious code into other processes.
+That is normal, since DLL Injecting is behaviour commonly used in malware to inject malicious code into other processes.
 >
 > DLL injecting, however, is required for preparing the Internet Games to connect to a custom server.
 Make sure you add `DLLInjector.exe` as an exception in your antivirus software!

 > [!TIP]
->
 > You can create a shortcut to `DLLInjector.exe` with a [target game argument](#command-line-arguments-dll-injector) for ease!

+### Method 2: Automatic Injection (NEW for Windows XP!)

+For a seamless gaming experience with Windows XP games, you can now use the **Automatic Monitor** which will automatically detect and inject into game instances:

+1. Ensure you have the [Internet Games Server](#internet-games-server) running and all required files in the same directory
+2. Run `MSNInstaller.exe`** — this installs the `MonitorApp` along with all necessary files.
+Once installed, it will run automatically for all future use.
+3. The monitor will automatically:
+   * Detect when you start any zClientm.exe game instances (Checkers, Backgammon, Reversi, etc.)
+   * Automatically launch the injector when game windows appear
+   * Support multiple simultaneous game instances
+   * Continue monitoring for new instances indefinitely

+**Features of the Automatic Monitor (XP only):**
+* **Multi-instance Support**: Play Checkers, Backgammon, and Reversi simultaneously
+* **Background Operation**: Runs silently without user interaction
+* **Automatic Detection**: Automatically injects into new game instances as you launch them
+* **Continuous Monitoring**: Handles new game instances automatically

+**How it works:**
+* Start `MonitorApp.exe`
+* Launch Internet Checkers → Monitor detects it → Auto-injects DLL
+* Launch Internet Backgammon → Monitor detects it → Auto-injects DLL
+* Launch Internet Reversi → Monitor detects it → Auto-injects DLL
+* Each new game instance is automatically handled!

 ## Includes